 Artificial insemination (A.I.) is the most common method of breeding dairy cows in the United States, accounting for nearly 80% of all dairy cow pregnancies.
 (1) Like all mammals, cows must give birth in order to produce milk.
 Around 10 months after calving, the quantity of milk that dairy cows produce decreases substantially.
 (2) In order to achieve profitable milk yields, dairy producers re-impregnate cows once a year after a short period of “drying off.”
 (Cows, like humans, carry their babies for nine months.)
 According to the USDA, “Reproduction practices on dairy operations are crucial to maintaining consistent milk production and creating replacement heifers…[C]ows should produce a healthy calf every 12 to 13 months (referred to as calving interval)…Decreasing the calving interval will result in more calves and greater milk production over a cow’s lifetime.”
 (3)

 This constant cycle of impregnation creates a huge surplus of calves.
 Most female calves are used to replace the millions of still-young dairy cows slaughtered each year when their total milk yields decline, but male calves cannot produce milk and are sold to be slaughtered for veal or beef.
-In order for humans to take the milk that dairy cows produce for their babies, calves are removed from their mothers and raised in isolation on a diet of milk replacer; 97% of all dairy calves are permanently removed from their mothers within the first 24 hours of birth.
+In order for humans to take the milk that dairy cows produce for their babies, calves are stolen from their mothers and raised in isolation; 97% of dairy calves in the U.S. are permanently removed from their mothers within the first 24 hours of birth, and this is common practice worldwide.
 (4)

 The typical dairy cow endures this cycle of sexual violation and traumatic separation from her baby at least 3, and up to 7, times in her short life as a milk producer.
 The following excerpt from an article entitled “How to Artificially Inseminate Cows and Heifers” explains the invasive procedure by which dairy cows are forcibly impregnated year after year.
 (5)